 Okay, so it’s time to pop the question.
 How exactly do you ask someone to be your child’s custodian?
 After all, accepting the responsibility is just as big a decision as choosing a custodian.

-Asking someone to be a custodian is not a beat around the bush type of question.
+Asking someone to be a custodian is not a beat-around-the-bush type of question.
 It’s best to be direct here.
 With something of this importance, make sure you clearly state what you are asking, what it entails, and why you have chosen this person.
 Need a script?
 How about this:

 “Alice, Mike and I have something important to ask you.
 We have given this a lot of thought, and we would like you to consider serving as a custodian for little Bobby and Cindy.
 This means that if Mike and I both pass away before Bobby and Cindy reach age 18, you would be responsible for managing the money that we are leaving to them until they come of age.
 We are asking you because we trust you, know that you would act in the kids’ best interests, and know that you understand how to handle money.
-We know this is big deal, so please take some time to think about it.”
+We know this is a big deal, so please take some time to think about it.”

 Not so hard, right?
 Be ready to answer questions and wait for a bit for an answer.
 Oh, and, you know, use your and your children’s actual names.